Spaceways

-Spaceways is a 1953 science fiction drama film from Hammer Film Productions Ltd. and Lippert Productions Inc., produced by Michael Carreras, directed by Terence Fisher, that stars Howard Duff and Eva Bartok, and co-stars Alan Wheatley.
-Spaceways was filmed entirely in the UK.
-American Robert L. Lippert was an uncredited co-producer.
-The screenplay was written by Paul Tabori and Richard Landau, based on a radio play by Charles Eric Maine.
+Spaceways is a 1953 British science fiction murder mystery directed by Terence Fisher and starring Howard Duff, Eva Bartok and Alan Wheatley.
+It was produced by Michael Carreras for Hammer Film Productions Ltd. and Lippert Productions Inc., with Robert L. Lippert as uncredited co-producer.
+The screenplay was written by Paul Tabori and Richard Landau, based on the 1952 radio play by Charles Eric Maine.
+Jimmy Sangster was the Assistant Director, Les Bowie handled Special Effects, and J. Elder Wills was the Art Director.
 The film was distributed in the UK by Exclusive Films Ltd. and in the United States by Lippert Pictures.